St. Francis Xavier Church (Winooski, Vermont): History

-The Church Organ
+Organ

 Stained glass window within St. Francis Xavier Church, created by Guido Nincheri.

 In December 1879, the harmonium was replaced with a pipe organ that was purchased for the church at the cost of $800.00 (the instrument was said to be worth $2,000).
 In May 1948, the pipe organ was replaced with a new instrument for the sum of $15,615.
 Gertrude Granger Picher the principal organist of St. Francis Xavier Church from 1930 to 1995 had helped facilitate the parish purchase of the prestigious Casavant pipe organ that is set in the choir loft.
 The organ was officially dedicated to her in 1995 with a wall plaque installed in the church vestibule.

-The Interior
+Interior

 Construction of the church's interior began on December 11, 1872.
 For the sum of $2,500, G. Rouillard installed the ceiling, pillars, and built a choir loft.

 The stained glass windows were created by Guido Nincheri of Montreal sometime between 1941 and 1948.
 Nincheri also undertook replacing the interior church paintings.
 Further improvements that occurred during this period included; the replacement of the pews within the sanctuary, the altar, pulpit, choir loft, communion rail, flooring, confessionals, and the sloping ceiling.
 The chandeliers were replaced with indirect fluorescent lighting.
 Recessed lighting was installed over the side aisles.
 The majority of the carved oak interior woodwork was undertaken by local craftsman, Leopold Leclerc.

-The Rectory
+Rectory

 A small wooden rectory was built in 1870 and served as the dwelling for Father Audet.
 The building was razed in 1876 and replaced with the current brick rectory that was constructed in 1887.
 The rectory's architectural genre is considered to be largely influenced by French Second-Empire style which was popular during the day.
 However, the use of casement windows is considered to be a typical construction method of the Québécois.